Overcoming a Swan Phobia (cygnophobia)

 Overcoming Your Fear of Swans

-Hopefully, you might be realising why you’ve had some bad experiences with swans in the past but if you’re struggling with a fear of swans, regardless, consider these strategies:
+Hopefully, you might be realising why you’ve had some bad experiences with swans in the past, but if you're struggling with a fear of swans, regardless, consider these strategies:

-- Education: By learning about swan behaviour and biology you can better understand their actions, which can make them seem less threatening.
+• Education: By learning about swan behaviour and biology, you can better understand their actions, which can make them seem less threatening.

-- Gradual Exposure: We extol this as a crucial step in overcoming your fear of swans and avoiding regression in the future – start by viewing swans from a safe distance, perhaps even through binoculars, however,
+• Gradual Exposure: We extol this as a crucial step in overcoming your fear of swans and avoiding regression in the future - start by viewing swans from a safe distance, perhaps even through binoculars.
+Then, gradually, decrease this distance as you become more comfortable.
+This is also a great way to learn about them and get used to their movements.

 Creature Courage Can Help You Find Freedom